Deadhead: Recordings of shows

 At almost every Grateful Dead show, it was common to see fans openly recording the music for later enjoyment.
-This can be traced to shows in the late 1960s, with the number of tapers increasing yearly.
+The tradition can be traced to 1966 with the number of tapers increasing yearly.
 In 1971, Les Kippel, from Brooklyn, New York, started the First Free Underground Grateful Dead Tape Exchange with the purpose of preserving the heritage of the Grateful Dead's concert history by exchanging copies of recorded tapes made from audience members.
 This started a new era in recording, collecting, and trading Grateful Dead tapes.
-Often referred to as the "Original Napster", the tape exchange grew into an international movement that continues today.

 The "Tape Exchange" evolved into Dead Relix magazine, co-founded by Kippel and its first editor, Jerry Moore (1953–2009), a native of The Bronx, New York.
 First fliers were handed out at concerts in 1973, followed by a first issue in 1974.
 In 1974, Dead Relix evolved into Relix magazine and kept the Grateful Dead in the news while they took a year off in 1975.
 In 1980, Toni Brown became owner and publisher of Relix.
 In 2000, it was sold to Steve Bernstein.
-Relix is the second-oldest continuously published rock magazine in the world, after Rolling Stone.
 In 2009, Peter Shapiro bought Relix and still maintains ownership.
-Relix is still the only publication that supports the heritage of the Grateful Dead.

 There were other Deadhead magazines that came about in the 1970s, notably, Dead in Words and In Concert.
 The 1980s saw the production of Terrapin Flyer, Dupree's Diamond News, Golden Road, and Acid.
 Dupree's Diamond News was distributed as an in-concert newsletter at several hundred Grateful Dead concerts, where it averaged 10,000 copies per run.
 Dupree's Diamond News was also distributed on a quarterly basis as a full-color, 72-page magazine to approximately 35,000 international subscriptions.

 In 1998, Grateful Dead scholar Johnny Dwork, the founder of Terrapin Flyer and Dupree's Diamond News, published the award-winning, three-volume The Deadhead's Taping Compendium: A Guide to the Music of the Grateful Dead on Tape.